Estimate Time4 min

 Key takeaways

 • A health savings account (HSA) isn't only for emergency medical savings.
-It can also help you pay for qualified medical expenses and even help you save for retirement.
+It can also help pay for qualified medical expenses and even help you save for retirement.

 • Thanks to multiple tax advantages, you may get more out of your money now and in the future.